Joe Perez (baseball): Pittsburgh Pirates

 On August 11, 2023, Perez signed a minor league contract with the Pittsburgh Pirates organization.
 He spent the remainder of the year split between Pittsburgh's Double–A and Triple–A affiliates.

 Perez began the 2024 campaign with the Triple–A Indianapolis Indians before he was reassigned to the Double–A Altoona Curve.
 In 69 games split between the two affiliates, he batted .220/.288/.352 with six home runs and 39 RBI.
 Perez was released by the Pirates organization on July 14, 2024.

 York Revolution

 On July 30, 2024, Perez signed with the York Revolution of the Atlantic League of Professional Baseball.
 In 13 games for the Revolution, he slashed .277/.294/.404 with two home runs, eight RBI, and two stolen bases.
 With York, Perez won the Atlantic League championship.

 Chicago White Sox

 On January 22, 2025, Perez signed a minor league contract with the Chicago White Sox.
-He elected free agency on November 6.
+He made three appearances for the rookie-level Arizona Complex League White Sox as a pitcher, but struggled to a 27.00 ERA with two strikeouts across 1 2/3 innings pitched.
+Perez elected free agency following the season on November 6.